 Veal cooked with onions, tomatoes, and served with a paprika sour cream sauce over sauerkraut.
 Also known as Szegedine Goulasch, an Austrian goulash.

-- 4 Tbsp unsalted butter or rendered beef fat
+- 4 tablespoons unsalted butter or rendered beef fat

 - 2 pounds of veal, cut into 1 1/2-inch cubes